mpfeil/lanuv-parser/README.md

 Optionally accepts an `options` object as first parameter:

+- `ort` search for a specifc city
+- `kurzname` search for specific short name of stations
 - `status: aktiv|inaktiv|alle` returns stations with the specified status
 - `allStations: true` returns all active and inactive stations.
 Overrides the `status` option **Deprecated**